AnupamKumar-1/skymeetAI/README.md

 **Notes:**
 - The signalling server is horizontally scalable behind a Load Balancer and uses Redis Pub/Sub (Socket.IO adapter) for cross-node message routing.
 - Media blobs are uploaded to an object store (S3 or equivalent) for durable processing; the backend forwards references to ML microservices.
-- Whisper / AI services are independent microservices (Docker) and should be pinned to specific model versions for reproducibility.
+- Whisper / AI services are independent microservices and should be pinned to specific model versions for reproducibility.

 ---